 - Notes the date of any policy changes and who made the revisions

-- Sends the updated policy to staff members to ensure they are across the new policy
+- Sends the updated policy to staff members so they are across the new policy